Expert Reports

 Leave a comment

-NERA Economic Consulting and Cornerstone Research released their 2022 midyear reports on securities class action filings last month.
-As usual, the different methodologies employed by the two organizations have led to slightly different numbers, although they both identify the same general trends.
+The 10b-5 Daily is catching up on posts after a very busy August and September, so thanks everyone for your patience.
+NERA Economic Consulting and Cornerstone Research released their 20224 midyear reports on securities class action filings in August.
+While the different methodologies employed by the two organizations usually lead to slightly different numbers, they managed mostly to match for this report.

 The key findings include: